digitalmediabremen/arche_scriptures-documentation/website.md

 ## Open Source Software:

-- Processing/Arduino Code for the Hochscultage software version [mneunomne/archeReaderController](https://github.com/mneunomne/archeReaderController)
+- Processing/Arduino Code for the Hochschultage software version [mneunomne/archeReaderController](https://github.com/mneunomne/archeReaderController)
 - Python/OpenCV Code for the software used in Master Project Exhibition [mneunomne/fiducial_marker](https://github.com/mneunomne/fiducial_marker)
 - Browser display software for the Master Project Exhibition [mneunomne/archeology](https://github.com/mneunomne/archeology)
 - Fork from the YOLOv5 library to work on the abandoned OCR part of the project [mneunomne/YOLOv5](https://github.com/mneunomne/yolov5)